vhadzhiveysal/COMP3010-CW2/README.md

 monitoring PutBucketAcl events is critical for early detection of accidental or malicious exposure of cloud storage resources.

+### Question 7 – File Uploaded to the Public S3 Bucket

+S3 access logs were analysed to determine whether any objects were uploaded while the bucket was exposed.
+The `aws:s3:accesslogs` sourcetype records detailed object-level operations, including uploads and HTTP response codes.

+An initial keyword-based search for text files ultimately revealed the text file being searched for.

+`index=botsv3 sourcetype="aws:s3:accesslogs" *.txt*`
+Three events showed up each detailing a `OPEN_BUCKET_PLEASE_FIX.txt` file.

 ## Conclusion
 (To be completed)